Policing National Security Threats

 Despite historically high funding for national defense, the U.S. is still not progressively safer and terror and criminal elements continue to threaten with violence and subversion.
 So how can the United State effectively and efficiently deter these criminal advancements?
 Frankly, the answer seems relatively obvious- military and law enforcement entities, both federal and state, must collaborate efforts and resources to combat foreign and domestic threats that dominate the security debate.

 Collaborative efforts can assist with the strain of providing sufficient funding, manpower and technological needs to fulfill efficient enforcement strategies.
 The United States is blessed and also plagued with their current policing structure.
-The current structure provides a myriad of policing agencies designed to provide sufficient coverage throughout the United States; however each, of the many, agencies are also in need of adequate funding.
-The current law enforcement strategies of increasing presence in highly volatile areas, can become very costly and an increasing burden on taxpayers.
+The current structure provides a myriad of policing agencies designed to provide sufficient coverage throughout the United States; however, each, of the many, agencies are also in need of adequate funding.
+The current law enforcement strategies of increasing presence in highly volatile areas can become very costly and an increasing burden on taxpayers.
 The law enforcement community can lessen their burden on taxpayers through strategic enforcement efforts.
-By collaborating labor and technological resources; federal, state, and local law enforcement entities can more efficiently secure their areas of operation without increasing budgetary demands.
+By collaborating labor and technological resources; federal, state, and local law enforcement entities can more effectively secure their areas of operation without increasing budgetary demands.

 This can greatly benefit smaller agencies that are in desperate need of increased manpower and new technologies to keep up with the ever-modernizing threats of asymmetrical criminal elements.
 The current strategy to increase funding and manpower to combat threats on US national security is obsolete and is increasing the national debt.
 Collaborative efforts will not only increase efficiency of law enforcement efforts but also reduce the reliance for future funding increases.